sammyt79/CommissionCalc1/README.md

 This was my first individual assignment for JAVA PROGRAMMING I.

-Here are the requirements for the assignment:
+Here were the requirements for the assignment:

 Write a Java™ application using NetBeans™ Integrated Development Environment (IDE) that calculates the total annual compensation of a salesperson.
 Consider the following factors: